BG4zi/todo-app/README.md

 npm start
 ```

+* DB SETUP
+### There is going to be a table which name is tasks and it is going to have 3 columns id(autofill), title(char), is_done(boolean).

 Status Of This Project
 ------
 I learned a lot of things about db management and sqli(but this project is really vulnerable in terms of sql injection right now)
-For now, I just wrote the back-end cursory.
+For now, I just wrote the entire app cursory.
-So for now thats enough, following days I'll progress to develop this project.
+So thats enough, following days I'll progress to develop this project and make this project prevented from sqli.

+* I got the design from this site -> https://codepen.io/mostafa_abdallah/pen/wvjgQEE